Forget about the epithet of a “starving artist.” No, you can’t live in a cardboard box with a digital art degree.

 To be good at animation and 3-D, you should be good at drawing.
 While you can manage to do 3-D without any fundamental drawing skills, a vital drawing skill will come in handy when creating better poses for your characters.

-So if your 3-D classes do not involve drawing, consider taking private lessons to sharpen your drawing skills.
+So if your 3-D classes do not involve drawing, consider taking a drawing class online to sharpen your drawing skills.

 One more thing, drawing will help you understand weight and anatomy—and make your 3-D journey a breeze.